serp-spider/documentation/docs/http-client/phantomJS.md

 $response = $client->query($request);

 // you can optionally add a proxy and a cookie as a second and third parameters
+// NOTE: though cookieJar is available, it is not implemented yet
 $response = $client->query($request, $proxy, $cookieJar);
 ```